How To Protect Your Outside AC Unit From Fallen Leaves

 When summer ends, autumn brings a timeless change to the trees as their leaves start to fall.
 As beautiful as they are, if you’re not careful, they can cause problems for your air conditioner.
 This is especially true if you live in a rural area like Livonia, MI.

-Protecting your AC from falling leaves and other debris is critical to keep your AC in top condition.
+Protecting your AC from falling leaves and other debris is critical to keeping it in top condition.
 Leaves and debris can be incredibly destructive to outdoor AC units.
-Thankfully, you can take precautions to avoid AC repairs or AC replacement.
+Thankfully, you can take precautions to avoid AC repairs or replacement.

 How Do Leaves Affect Your AC?